BiologicalRecordsCentre/record-cleaner-service/README.md

 ## Configuration
 The application expects certain environment variables to be set with values which configure the service.
-The easiest way to do this is to create a .env file and place it in the application root.
+One way to do this is to create a .env file and place it in the application root.
 The following settings should be included.